react-rerendering-benchmarks/LinkQuik/README.md

 A super simple react based Chrome extension to send connection requests to people in LinkedIn quickly.

 ## Stack
-This extension is developed using React and Webpack.
+This extension is developed using React, Typescript, Tailwind and Webpack.

+It also uses Jest and React testing library for testing the components

 * The entrypoint(manifest.json) is present in static folder.
 * The popup folder contains the UI for the extension.